 After that, the server sends an acknowledgement to the first host in order to reflect that the message is received.
 Then the connection is terminated.
-Now, in the SYN flood, malicious messages are bombarded so that the connection does not terminate.
+Now, in the SYN flood attack, malicious messages are bombarded so that the connection does not terminate.
 This, in turn, shuts down the entire service.

 HTTP flood is usually maligned GET or POST requests to destroy web applications or systems.
 These attacks are volumetric attacks.
 They may contain a botnet called the zombie army.
 It is basically a set of some Internet-connected systems which are maligned with malware known as Trojan horse and under the control of hackers.

 These kinds of attacks target Layer 7 of the OSI.
 It does not use reflection techniques or spoofing.
 Also, the attack needs a much lesser bandwidth to complete its task of destroying a system.

 Hence, detecting the HTTP flood attacks is a tough nut to crack.

 The User Datagram Protocol is a kind of DDoS attack that sends a huge number of UDP packets to the server to be maligned.
 It disables the system and disrupts its functioning.

 In case you have firewall protection, the chances are that it will go in vain because of the excessive UDP flooding the firewall exhausts and fails in the end to address any legitimate traffic that you may encounter.

 Smurf attack directly attacks the Internet Protocol and the Internet Control Message Protocol by a program named smurf.
 These attacks make several requests with the hoax IPs of the target system or with more than one system.
 After that, these system networks amplify the initial attack traffic against the target.